 Under California eviction law, landlords must terminate the lease agreement by serving the tenant with an eviction warning.
 A landlord must serve the tenant with a proper notice for the eviction to be successful.

-To evict a tenant for nonpayment of rent, the landlord must serve them with a 3 days notice to pay rent or quit.
+To end a tenancy and remove a tenant for nonpayment of rent, the landlord must serve them with a 3 days notice to pay rent or quit.
 This notice will allow the tenant to either pay the past-due rent within 3 days or move out.
 The landlord can continue with the eviction if the tenant doesn’t pay rent and continues to occupy the rental unit after the notice expires.

 Evicting a tenant who doesn’t have a lease agreement or one whose one has expired, the landlord must serve them either a 30 or 60 days notice.
 If the tenant has occupied the rental unit for less than a year, you must serve them a 30 days notice.